 Instagram Reels reward more polish than TikTok, but the first frame still has to move.
-A still aesthetic flat-lay gets skipped — a flat-lay that pours, slides, or reveals gets held.
+A still flat-lay gets skipped; a flat-lay that pours, slides, or reveals gets held.
 The audience is a beat slower to scroll on Instagram than on TikTok, so you have closer to 1.5 seconds to land the hook instead of 0.5, but you still need motion in frame one.
-The 10 prompts below combine the polish Reels rewards — clean palettes, soft window light, smooth gimbal motion — with one clean motion beat that teases a payoff.
+The 10 prompts below pair the polish Reels rewards (clean palettes, soft window light, smooth gimbal motion) with one motion beat that teases a payoff.
 Vertical 9:16 throughout.
 Generate, then layer the brand caption and song in post.

 What a high-quality video prompt should contain